smp4/cookiecutter-poetry-pypackage/README.md

 pyenv local 3.10.6
 ```

+**Note!** By default, Poetry uses the Python version used during Poetry installation to create new virtual environments.
+Using the above workflow with `pyenv`, this means that Poetry would normally ignore the local python version set by `pyenv local 3.10.6`.
+This cookiecutter template avoids this by setting `virtualenvs.prefer-active-python = true` in `poetry.toml`.
+See [more here](https://python-poetry.org/docs/configuration/#virtualenvsprefer-active-python-experimental).

 Now initialise everything with the makefile.
 This will install the template project with `poetry` and run a first check of all the code.

 ```shell